gopl-zh/gopl-zh.github.com/appendix/appendix-a-errata.md

 **p.79, ¶4:** "When an untyped constant is assigned to a variable, as in the first statement below, or appears on the right-hand side of a variable declaration with an explicit type, as in the other three statements, ..." has it backwards: the <i>first</i> statement is a declaration; the other three are assignments.
 (Thanks to Yoshiki Shibata, 2015-11-09.
 Corrected in the third printing.)

+**p.112:** Exercise 4.11 calls for a "CRUD" (create, read, update, delete) tool for GitHub Issues.
+Since GitHub does not currently allow Issues to be deleted, for "delete", read "close".
+(Thanks to Yoshiki Shibata, 2016-01-18.)

+**p.115:** The anchor element in `gopl.io/ch4/issueshtml`'s template is missing a closing `</a>` tag.
+(Thanks to Taj Khattra, 2016-01-19.)

 **p.132, code display following ¶3:** the final comment should read: `// compile error: can't assign func(int, int) int to func(int) int` (Thanks to Toni Suter, 2015-11-21.
 Corrected in the third printing.)

 **p.166, ¶2:** for "way", read "a way".
 (Corrected in the third printing.)